How to Plant Tomato Plants

 There is no need to conduct aggressive pruning of your tomato plants.
 On the other hand, it is a great idea to pinch any suckers that grow at the meeting point of two branches.

-It is important to water your tomato plants deeply and regularly.
+It is essential to water your tomato plants deeply and regularly.
 As the fruit begins to ripen, you may reduce the amount of water.

 Delicious & Healthy Tomatoes